In this article we discuss what to wear paddling in the cold water including options if you don’t have a full wetsuit!

 They come in a variety of thicknesses just like a full suit but will allow your upper half to remain mobile for paddling.
 And will keep you warm if you do happen to slip into the water.

-Side tip: If the temperature is below 40 degrees, we suggest putting an extra layer over the neoprene pants and grabbing a pair that is thicker and more appropriate for the temperatures.
+Side tip: If the air temperature is below 40 degrees stay inside.
+But if you must go, we suggest putting an extra layer over the neoprene pants and grabbing a pair that is thicker and more appropriate for the temperatures.

-So far, options include a full wetsuit, which will keep you warm if you fall in but is probably not the best thing to paddle in over long distances.
+So far, options for what to wear paddling include a full wetsuit, which will keep you warm if you fall in but is probably not the best thing to paddle in over long distances.
 Or you can opt for the layered version which will give you mobility but may not offer full protection if you fall in.

 Is there something that combines the two?